donbeave-archive/grails-console-charts/README.md

 grails-console-charts
 =====================

-A web-based console plugin for drawing Google Charts direct by data from SQL queries
+A web-based console plugin for drawing [amChartsa|http://www.amcharts.com/] direct by data from SQL queries